sharmaDeepti369/slate/source/index.html.md

-This end point return deals for advertisement.
+This end point return top 5 deals for advertisement.

 ### HTTP Request